top of page

 No worries, I’ve got you covered.

-Here is a list of the top 10 Ryokans to stay in.
+Here is a list of the top 10 ryokans to stay in.
+From family friendly ryokans, ryokans offering kaiseki, ryokans located close to the Gion district - to even ryokans with private onsen.
 PLUS helpful information of where to stay in Kyoto.

-A Ryokan is a traditional Japanese Inn which embodies the tranquility and simplicity of Japanese culture and customs.
+A ryokan is a traditional Japanese Inn which fully embodies the tranquility and simplicity of Japanese culture and customs.

 Guests are accommodated in rooms that feature unique characteristics such as tatami mat flooring, shoji sliding doors, low wooden furnishings, and futons for sleeping.
-The complete Ryokan experience typically encompasses a multi-course meal known as kaiseki, the opportunity to wear a yukata, and the enjoyment of either a private or communal hot spring bath (Onsen).
+The complete ryokan experience typically involves a multi-course meal known as kaiseki, the opportunity to wear a yukata, and the enjoyment of either a private or communal hot spring bath (onsen).

-Not as common, but some Ryokans hosts are trained in how to perform a traditional tea ceremony experience to their guests.
-Emphasizing relaxation and a connection to nature, ryokans often include beautifully landscaped Japanese gardens.
+Not as common, but some ryokans hosts are trained in how to perform a traditional tea ceremony experience to their guests.
+Ryokan Tori at number 6 on this list offers the ceremony.
+With an emphasis on relaxation and a connection to nature, ryokans often include beautifully landscaped Japanese gardens.

 WHERE TO STAY:

 Kyoto’s attractions are quite widespread.
 Positioning yourself close to transport is ideal so you don’t end up spending a lot of your time travelling.
-Have a think about whether you most desire a hotel that's either super convenient, located in a traditional neighborhood, a historical neighborhood or somewhere out in nature.
+Have a think about whether you most desire a hotel that's either super convenient, located in a traditional neighborhood, or maybe a historical neighborhood, or just somewhere out in nature.

 TIP: Only hotels (and not all) offer the forwarding luggage service if this is a must.
 You can get around this by using a service like Yamato Transport or JR Kyoto Carry service.